meganbeek98/Regex-17/regex-17/Develop/gist-template.md

 ### Back-references
     Back-references are regex commands which refer to a previous part of the matched regular expression.
 Back-references are specified with backslash and a single digit: ```\1```.
 ### Look-ahead and Look-behind
+    Lookahead and lookbehind, also known as lookaround, are zero-length assertions just like the start and end of line, and start and end with word anchors explained earlier in this tutorial.
+These return only the result 'match' or 'no match'.
+That is why they are called “assertions”, don't consume characters in the string.
 ## Author
     Hello.
 My name is Megan.
 I am a student in OSU coding bootcamp (2022)
 ### [View My GitHub Profile HERE!](https://github.com/meganbeek98)